Interplay between time and energy in bosonic noisy quantum metrology

 \section{Introduction}

-The use of nonclassical properties in quantum metrology, such as entanglement and squeezing, makes it possible to overcome the shot noise limit and achieve a quadratic scaling of measurement precision with the amount of resources, known as Heisenberg scaling~\cite{giovannetti2006quantum,Paris2009,giovannetti2011advances,Toth2014,demkowicz2015optical,Schnabel2016,degen2017quantum,Pezze2018,Pirandola2018}.
-Typically, in the presence of noise, Heisenberg scaling is not possible for a large number of resources, and the quantum advantage comes down to a constant, whose exact value depends on the intensity of the noise~\cite{fujiwara2008fibre,escher2011general,demkowicz2012elusive,knysh2014true,demkowicz2014using,zhou2021asymptotic,kurdzialek2022using}.
+The use of nonclassical properties in quantum metrology, such as entanglement and squeezing, makes it possible to achieve a quadratic scaling of measurement precision with the amount of resources, known as Heisenberg scaling~\cite{giovannetti2006quantum,Paris2009,giovannetti2011advances,Toth2014,demkowicz2015optical,Schnabel2016,degen2017quantum,Pezze2018,Pirandola2018}.
+For adequately high resource levels, it is possible to go beyond the shot noise limit.
+Typically, in the presence of noise, Heisenberg scaling does not hold indefinitely as the amount of resources increases, and the quantum advantage comes down to a constant, whose exact value depends on the type and intensity of the noise~\cite{fujiwara2008fibre,escher2011general,demkowicz2012elusive,knysh2014true,demkowicz2014using,zhou2021asymptotic,kurdzialek2022using}.